 First, let’s discuss what TMJ is and how it affects your daily quality of life through eating, talking, and chewing.
 The temporomandibular joint is in front of each ear and connects your lower jawbone to your skull.
-If you have or are experiencing complications with your TMJ, you may be feeling symptoms related to the muscle, jaw, or joint itself.
+If you have or are experiencing complications with your TMJ, you may feel symptoms related to the muscle, jaw, or joint.
 Temporomandibular Disorder, TMD, affects more than twice as many women (particularly those of childbearing age) as men and is the most common non-dental related chronic facial pain.

 If you are experiencing a clicking, popping, or grating sound when you open your mouth, this is a common symptom of TMD.
 In more severe cases of TMD, you may even have difficulty opening your mouth widely.
 Doing so may result in your jaw getting stuck or locked in an open or closed position.